PaulRitsche/DL_Track_US/docs/source/installation.rst

 **Attention : The next section is only relevant for MacOS users!**

 In case you want to make use of you M1 / M2 chips for model training and / or inference, we refer you to this `tutorial <https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706>`_.
-There you will find a detailed description of how to install tensorflow on you Mac.
+There you will find a detailed description of how to enable GPU support for tensorflow.
+It is not strictly necessary to do that for model training or inference, but will speed up the process.